 • Content review: Get feedback from trained scientists to improve your document before it is sent for peer review.

-• Manuscript editing and submission: We have had over 500 manuscripts published in peer-reviewed journals.
+• Manuscript editing and submission: We have helped researchers publish over 600 manuscripts in peer-reviewed journals.

 • Resumes/CVs/cover letters and other professional documents: Feel confident that your professional documents are the best possible representation of you, so that you can increase your chances of success in advancing your career.